More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

 -  `lastUpdate`: Date of last amendment to the budget, until the budget is awarded (DD/MM/YYYY hh:mm:ss )
    -  Attribute type: **Property**.
 [Date](https://schema.org/Date)
    -  Optional
--  `orderBy`: Identification of the owner name associated to the project with status in execution
+-  `orderBy`: Identification of the client for whom the budget was prepared
    -  Attribute type: **Relationship**.
    -  Required
--  `approvedBy`: Identification of the owner name associated to the project with status in execution
+-  `approvedBy`: Identification of the worker who approved the budget
    -  Attribute type: **Relationship**.
    -  Optional
 -  `deliveryAddress`: The delivery address